DevCrew-io/firebase-utils-ios/README.md

 FirebaseServices.manager.firestore.add(documentAt: "collectionPath", dataDic: dataDic) { result in
     // Handle the result
 }

-// Retrieve a list of documents FirebaseServices.manager.firestore.getList(Object.self, firestore: query) { result in
-    // Handle the result
-}

-// Observe changes to a collection FirebaseServices.manager.firestore.observeDocuments(query: query, Object.self) { result in
-    // Handle the result
-}

 // Update a document FirebaseServices.manager.firestore.update(with: "documentID", documentIn: "collectionPath", dataDic: dataDic) { result in
     // Handle the result